zzz0906/LeetCode/README.md

 We compare the each fixed length in the string using for loop instead of HashMap or Trie.
 I think this may be the problem of the TLE.
 It still TLE.
 Let me keep optimize it tomorrow.

+I use two optimization places:

+    1. if substring size > end size just break;
+    2. we use map assignment operations instead of add each words one by one.

+Then the code has been accepted.